slybridges/kiss/README.md

 ## What kiss is

 - **Low-tech**: VanillaJS, small codebase, little abstractions.
-- **Minimal**: No framework, no code transpiler, little dependencies.
+- **Minimal**: No framework, no code transpiler, few dependencies.
-- **Batteries included**: Comes out of the box with everything you need to make an SEO friendly website
+- **Batteries included**: Comes out of the box with everything you need to make an SEO-friendly website.
+- **Built for performance**: Optimized for large sites with thousands of pages (one site we run has 5,000+ pages and builds under 6 minutes in the cloud and 3 minutes locally).
 - **Developer friendly**: `kiss start` will watch your changes and reload the browser after every build so that you can iterate quickly.
 - **Powerful**: Dynamic data computations, page data cascade and derived content generation.
-- **Extensible**: Easily add support for more content types, dynamic computations, writers, post build commands via hooks, etc.
+- **Extensible**: Easily add support for more content types, dynamic computations, writers, post-build commands via hooks, etc.

 ## How it works: